wszdwp/bitstarter/README.md

   git fetch upstream

-#Push your code to heroku
+#Configure heroku
+1. Check you heroku accounts, keys (also refer to https://github.com/ddollar/heroku-accounts)

+ heroku accounts

+ heroku keys(if there is mulitple keys for one account, run $ heroku keys:remove adam@workstation.local)

-1. login your heroku account
+2. login your heroku account
   heroku login

 2. How to generate new RSA-new Key and add it to Heroku: